slimjimwarrior/Python-Exam-TK-Wallace-BIO-539/README.md

 Remember that the intermediate function count observed and count possible functions only take a string, and k (size of target subtring).
 It does not take a text file.
 Linguistic complexity only takes a text file with a string, but it does provide all observed and possible subtrings all well as the linguistic complexity proportion

 Also count possible substrings functions returns the result as a float.
-This is because the final function uses division and when dividing integers even if the results is a float it will come out to a zero.
+This is because the final function uses division and when dividing integers even if the result is a float it will come out to a zero.